mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/SPIRITs.md

 Remind them of _The Christmas Carol_---their argument can be kind and beautiful or scary and intimidating.
 They can sneak up to their point or outright tell the client what they need to know.
 Let the players decide their own approach.

-The story or scenario allows the players to [[create advantage]] to raise their roll by framing the argument to be its most persuasive.
+The story or scenario allows the players to [[Create Advantage]] to raise their roll by framing the argument to be its most persuasive.
 Players can also invoke any positive aspects from the dossier that fit within their argument, building to a final roll at the conclusion of the argument against the difficulty set by the GM.

 The client's initial resistance overall is a +30 challenge, divided evenly into three.
 For each figment the SPIRITs disempowered, the resistance lowers by 5 points.
 If the SPIRITs defeat all three figments, the challenge level is +15.
 This means that the difficulty of each of the three arguments must overcome will range from +5 to +10.
 Any leftover points are assigned at the GM's discretion.